Tag archive for: ethical space

 The Medical Association

-Being a doctor in the 21st century: time for a redefinition of humanism?
+Being a Doctor in the 21st Century: Toward a Redefinition of Humanism?

 Precious

 - Synopsis: Julia, an architect who appears to have it all, decides to hire a housekeeper.
-But the young woman quickly realizes that Julia has terminal cancer and needs company to see out her final days.
-A powerful and profound bond gradually develops between the two women, who share these last moments of life together...
+But the young woman soon realizes that Julia has terminal cancer and needs someone to keep her company as she nears the end of her life.
+A powerful and deep bond gradually forms between the two women as they share these final moments of life together…

 - Prof. Nadine HOUEDE (Professor of Oncology, ICG – Nîmes)

-- Dr. Virginie Perrotin (Doctor of Palliative Care, ICM – Montpellier)
+- Dr. Virginie Perrotin (Ph.D. in Palliative Care, ICM – Montpellier)

 - Ms. Anne-Chantal Granier (palliative care nurse, ICM – Montpellier)